 A sacroiliac joint steroid injection typically involves introducing a numbing medicine and or steroid into the problematic joint in an effort to relieve inflammation and pain.
 The procedure begins with your physician cleaning and numbing the injection site.
 First, a small amount of contrast dye will be injected into the joint.
 This will allow your doctor to use an x-ray device called a fluoroscope that’s capable of viewing the dye and ensuring the medication is only injected into the proper area.
 Your doctor will then inject a mixture of anesthetic and anti-inflammatory cortisone into the joint, completing the procedure.

 What can I expect after the injection?

-If you experience pain relief after your sacroiliac joint steroid injection, your physician can reasonably conclude that your pain was a result of that specific joint.
+If you experience relief after your sacroiliac joint steroid injection, your physician can reasonably conclude that your pain was a result of that specific joint.
 This will allow further treatment and potentially longer-lasting pain relief remedies.
 However, if your pain does not subside, there may be another root cause behind the pain in your lower back, hip, buttock or leg.